Cornerstone Ceremony 29.08.2014

 Structural Biology meets Infection Research

 Up to ten highly interconnected new research groups are going to meet this challenge.
 DESY offers unique facilities in Germany that provide optimal conditions for structural biology.
-Using some of the most advanced light sources such as PETRA III and FLASH or the European X–ray free electron laser XFEL (operational in 2014), CSSB scientists will be able to study biological samples in different ways – ranging from the structural analysis of single molecules to the understanding of molecular and dynamic processes – and thus explore the molecular basis of diseases with extremely high spatial and temporal resolution.
+Using some of the most advanced light sources such as PETRA III and FLASH or the European X–ray free electron laser XFEL (available in the near future), CSSB scientists will be able to study biological samples in different ways – ranging from the structural analysis of single molecules to the understanding of molecular and dynamic processes – and thus explore the molecular basis of diseases with extremely high spatial and temporal resolution.
 Additionally, CSSB is going to implement state-of-the-art cryo-electron microscope facilities to close the gap still existing between classical structural biology and infection research.

 Partners at the Centre for Structural Systems Biology CSSB